kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/Cassandra-log-appender/index.md

 }
 ```

-The following JSON example matches the previous schema.
+The following JSON example matches the above schema.

 ```json
 {